Managing booking customers

 After upload, a sample of the first five records from your CSV file is shown.
 The first column shown is the CSV Header names from your CSV file.
 The Import As column is the field in ChurchSuite that data will be imported into.
 Check each field in your data is correctly mapped to a field in ChurchSuite.
 A yellow warning triangle icon alerts you to any field that will not be imported - typically because the CSV Header isn't recognised.
 You can select the appropriate ChurchSuite customer field from the drop-down list.
 Those using ChurchSuite's multi-site functionality should include a Site column in the CSV file so that imported customers are added to the appropriate site for their future bookings.

-The import progresses to the Preview/Edit stage where you can review the individual customers being imported - perhaps to Edit and correct an Error that's been identified.
-You can Pause (and later Resume), or Cancel the import.
-You can also Process at any time - only valid records, distinguished by a green tick icon, will be processed - invalid records, distinguished by a yellow warning triangle icon, remain in the list until they are either Edited and fixed or Removed from the import list.
+The import progresses to the Preview/Edit stage, where you can review the individual customers being imported - perhaps to Edit and correct an error that's been identified.
+You can Pause (and later Resume) or Delete the import.
+You can also Process at any time - only valid records, distinguished by a green tick icon, will be processed - invalid records, distinguished by a yellow warning triangle icon, remain in the list until they are either edited and fixed or removed from the import list.

-You can return a partial/incomplete import by navigating back to the Import customers page and selecting Resume or Cancel.
+You can return a partial or incomplete import by navigating back to the Import customers page and selecting Resume or Delete.

 Deleting a customer